suryakantamangaraj/ShaktiSDK/README.md

 Things to do

-* Please put the above line in .bashrc in home folder.
+* Please put the above two lines in .bashrc file in home folder.
+See below image for reference.

 * The `$SHAKTISDK` is the location of `shakti-sdk`.